MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 6. Paste these files into the **%localappdata%\Microsoft\MSIP** folder on the disconnected computer.

-7. If your chosen user account is one that usually connects to the Internet from another computer, enable sending audit data again, by setting the **EnableAudit** value to **True**.
+7. If your chosen user account is one that usually connects to the Internet, enable sending audit data again, by setting the **EnableAudit** value to **True**.

 Be aware that if users select the **Reset Settings** option from [Help and feedback](clientv2-admin-guide.md#help-and-feedback-section), this action deletes the policy files and renders the client inoperable until you manually replace the files or the client connects to the Internet and downloads the files.